aguirrediego/off-putting-speaking-styles-detection/README.md

 Files in this repository:

-extract_embeddings.py: Code we used to extract TRILL19, TRILLsson5, and COLA embeddings.
+extract_embeddings.py: Script that extracts TRILL19, TRILLsson5, and COLA embeddings.
 To extract low-level features, we used the MidLevel Prosodic Features Toolkit (https://github.com/nigelgward/midlevel)

-train_models.py: Code we used to train and evaluate all linear and recurrent models
+train_models.py: Code we used to train and evaluate all linear and recurrent models presented in the paper